numtide/freelancer-toolbox/docs/countries/germany.md

   --wise-folder statements/2024 \
   --tax-office-name "Finanzamt Berlin Finanzkasse"
 ```

+This is just for estimation.
+Use sevdesk to get more accurate numbers for submitting your yearly tax.

 Use the [BMF Tax Calculator](https://www.bmf-steuerrechner.de/) to calculate your income tax based on net income.